Interpretable Clustering: A Survey: A taxonomy of interpretable clustering methods

 \section{A taxonomy of interpretable clustering methods}

-In this section, after collecting and summarizing existing interpretable clustering methods, we establish the following criteria to taxonomize them systematically:
+In this section, after collecting and systematically reviewing existing interpretable clustering methods, we establish a unified taxonomy that organizes them along four distinct criteria, as illustrated in Fig.~\ref{taxonomy}.
+This taxonomy provides a structured framework for classifying interpretable clustering methods according to four complementary dimensions: \textbf{(1) Process stage}, \textbf{(2) Interpretable model}, \textbf{(3) Interpretability level}, and \textbf{(4) Data modality}.
+Together, these dimensions comprehensively characterize how existing approaches achieve interpretability and serve as a foundation for identifying appropriate methods under different analytical contexts and requirements.

-Firstly, based on widely recognized clustering processes, existing interpretable clustering methods can be categorized into three types: pre-clustering methods, in-clustering methods, and post-clustering methods.
-Specifically, pre-clustering methods are typically executed before the clustering process and often relate to the selection of interpretable features.
-In-clustering methods construct interpretable clustering models for the samples, producing accurate partitions without the need for additional operations.
-Post-clustering methods, on the other hand, typically focus on interpreting the results of existing clustering models, attempting to explain the outcomes generated by black-box models through interpretable models.
+\textbf{(1) Process stage.} Based on widely recognized clustering processes, interpretable clustering methods can be categorized into three types: \textit{pre-clustering}, \textit{in-clustering}, and \textit{post-clustering}. \textit{Pre-clustering} methods are typically executed before the clustering process and focus on selecting or extracting interpretable features, aiming to provide human-understandable representations for subsequent clustering. \textit{In-clustering} methods integrate interpretability directly into the model construction process, generating accurate partitions whose formation mechanisms are inherently transparent, without the need for additional post-hoc explanations. \textit{Post-clustering} methods, in contrast, interpret the results of existing black-box clustering models by constructing surrogate interpretable models that reveal the reasoning behind previously opaque clustering outcomes.